Sampul-CodeMine/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# FUNCTIONS AND NEXTED LOOPS
+# FUNCTIONS AND NESTED LOOPS
 -------------------------------

 In this phase of Low Level programming using C programming language, we will be dealing or treating the following: